towns-protocol/towns/doc/casablanca/Casablanca.md

 # Overview

-Casablanca is a code name for the web3 backend developed by HNT Labs for Towns chat app.
-It includes Node Network, Protocol and Client Library.
+"Casablanca" is a code name for the web3 backend developed by HNT Labs for the Towns chat app.
+It includes a Node Network, Protocol and Client Library.

-Casablanca network consists of nodes run by independent operators.
+The Casablanca network consists of nodes run by independent operators.
 All nodes are homogeneous, i.e. perform same duties.
 Each node runs Casablanca node software that provides:
-* Casablanca Chain - private POS blockchain
+* Casablanca Chain - a private proof-of-stake blockchain
 * Storage Pool - storage for chat data
-* Workflow logic for chat application
+* Workflow logic for the chat application
 * Validation for blockchain and chat data

 There will be hundreds, and then thousands of nodes.

-Casablanca clients connect to nodes using protocol and fetch conversation data, post new messages, etc. to implement chat app.
+Casablanca clients connect to nodes and fetch conversation data, post new messages, etc.

-Towns chat app provides spaces (a.k.a.
+The Towns chat app provides spaces (a.k.a.
 Towns) for communities.
 Each space contains channels.
-User can post messages to channels, invite other users to join and so on.
+User can post messages to channels, invite other users to join, and so on.
 Permissions for spaces and channels are provided by smart contracts deployed to popular blockchains.
-This design allows novel crypto-native community entitlements: i.e. it's possible to gate community space by DAO membership or by NFT ownership.
+This design allows novel crypto-native community entitlements.
+For example, community spaces can be gated by DAO membership or by NFT ownership.

-Casablanca backend stores conversation data in streams.
+The Casablanca backend stores conversation data in streams.
 Each space has a `space` stream.
-Each channel has `channel` stream.
-Each user has own `user` stream.
+Each channel has a `channel` stream.
+Each user has its own `user` stream.
 These are the only 3 types of streams accepted by the system.

 Nodes expose stream-level APIs to clients.
 I.e. create stream, add event, read stream, etc. Casablanca client implements chat logic on top of this abstraction.